henkbirkholz/draft-birkholz-sacm-architecture/draft-birkholz-sacm-architecture.md

 ## SACM Function Roles

 Every function incorporated in a SACM Component MUST support the flow information and corresponding processing of information in a SACM Domain.
-There is no finite list of SACM Function, but there is a well known set of function for the control-plane and the management-plane.
+There is no finite list of SACM Functions, but there is a well known set of functions for the control-plane and the management-plane:

 * Registration Applicant and Applicant Registrar
 * Collection Guidance Provider and Collection Guidance Consumer